encse/wildcat/README.md

 ![CascadeTwoBalls](/videos/mp4/cascadeTwoBalls.mp4)

 When you have that step mastered, you're ready for three balls.
 Are you excited?
 You should be.
 You've learned the hardest part by now.
 Start with two balls in one hand and one in the other.
 Your first throw is from the hand with two.
 The first two throws are the same as the throws you've been practicing.
 When that second ball reaches it's peak, throw the next ball.
-Your throws will alternate - left, right, left, right...
-Your throws are much more important than your catches.
+Your throws will alternate - left, right, left, right… Your throws are much more important than your catches.
 If you make good throws, your catches should be easy.

 At this point, you may run into some more problems.
 Some people go too fast.
 It looks faster than it feels.
 Remember to wait for each ball to hit the top before throwing the next ball.
 If you watch the slow motion video below, you'll see that most of the time, there's only one ball in the air.
 By juggling higher, you'll be able to juggle slower.
 As you get more comfortable, you'll be able to juggle much lower and it will look better, but for right now, juggle a little over your head.